notiflix/notiflix.github.io/src/_database/pages/documentation.md

         type: string
         defaultValue: 'rgba(0,0,0,0.5)'
         description: 'Changes the color of the background overlay.
 (Only if the report type-based "backOverlayColor" option is an empty string.)'
+      - name: backOverlayClickToClose
+        version: 'v3.2.5'
+        type: boolean
+        defaultValue: 'false'
+        description: Removes the Report Notification when the background overlay element has been clicked.
+The "backOverlay" option has to be "true" as well.
       - name: fontFamily
         version: null
         type: string